-Updated to include additional information on background checks during the selection process.
+Updated to include additional information regarding background checks on job applicants.

 Updated to include additional information on employee shareholders, a specialised form of employment status.